 Experienced New York Personal Injury Attorneys Answer Frequently Asked Questions

 The attorneys at Ingber & Provost have been advising and representing clients in the Hudson Valley collectively for over 40 years.
 Below are answers to some of the questions our lawyers encounter most frequently when advising clients injured in automobile accidents, slips and falls, medical malpractice, birth injuries, asbestos-related negligence, or wrongful death.
 We hope this information is helpful to you.
-If you have other questions or need immediate help with an injury case, please call Ingber & Provost toll free at (866) 733-2720 to speak with one of our attorneys.
+If you have other questions or need immediate help with an injury case, please call Ingber & Provost at 845-733-2720 to speak with one of our attorneys.

 How long do I have to file a lawsuit or claim for benefits?